25 May Common Issues Addressed in Family Counseling

 How Does Systemic Family Counseling Contrast With Individual Treatment Models?

-- Genogram analysis to trace intergenerational patterns
+- Genogram analysis to map intergenerational patterns and roles

-- Structural mapping of family hierarchies
+- Structural mapping to clarify family hierarchies, boundaries, and alliances

 Why Do 61% of U.S. Families Seek Therapy for Communication Breakdowns?